Hairy Cell Leukemia

 References:

 Leukemia & Lymphoma Society.
-Hairy Cell Leukemia. https://www.lls.org/leukemia/hairy-cell-leukemia
+Hairy Cell Leukemia.
+Available at: https://www.lls.org/leukemia/hairy-cell-leukemia

 National Cancer Institute.
-For Hairy Cell Leukemia, Drug Combination Leads to Long-Lasting Remissions. https://www.cancer.gov/types/leukemia/patient/hairy-cell-leukemia-treatment-pdq
+For Hairy Cell Leukemia, Drug Combination Leads to Long-Lasting Remissions.
+Available at: https://www.cancer.gov/types/leukemia/patient/hairy-cell-leukemia-treatment-pdq

 Summary